BhagavantraoPatil/CNN_Melanoma_Detection/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- The input data had class imbalance due to which the model was initial overfitting.
+- The input data had class imbalance due to which the model was initially overfitting.
 - Upon doing augmentation and reducing the class imbalance, the model provide better results.
 - The imbalanced handling also lead to slower learning hence needing to increase the number of epochs to get to comparatively higher train and validation\test accuracies.